redskycyber/Cloud-Security/README.md

 A red sky can serve as both a predictive warning and a symbol of secure passage.

 Red Sky Cyber strives to do both:
-1. Assisting you in identifying gaps in your cloud and cybersecurity knowledge and
+1. Assisting you in identifying gaps in your cloud and cybersecurity knowledge \
+and
-2. Guiding you towards the answers through shared resources to help you achieve a more fulfilling and abundant career
+2. Guiding you towards the answers through shared resources \

+and in doing so, help you achieve a more fulfilling and abundant cyber security career.

 Hey!
 I'm Mike Dame, and I have 5+ years of experience in Offensive Security, working for Fortune 50 enterprises and more recently, consulting across multiple industries.
 I hold the OSCP, CRTO, PNPT, AWS Certified Cloud Practitioner, AWS Certified Security Specialty certifications to name a few.